antoniafeistel/BigData/README.md

 ## Data Analysis
 We have uploaded sample data for easier usage of our application.
 The sample data in [resources/data/train/transformed/sample](https://github.com/antoniafeistel/BigData/tree/main/resources/data/train/transformed/sample) can be used to train the model with the [train_model.py](https://github.com/antoniafeistel/BigData/blob/main/scripts/train_model.py) script.
 For that, set DATA_VERSION = "sample" in the [.env-file](https://github.com/antoniafeistel/BigData/blob/main/scripts/.env) before running the script.
+The sample data in [resources/data/test/sample](https://github.com/antoniafeistel/BigData/tree/main/resources/data/test/sample) can be used to run the whole application.
+For that, set DATA_VERSION = "sample" in the [.env-file](https://github.com/antoniafeistel/BigData/blob/main/scripts/.env) and follow the described application workflow above.
+Step 7 of the application workflow can be excluded as the used sample data

 **Directory Tree and Data Usage**
 ![Directory Hierarchy and Data Flow](https://github.com/antoniafeistel/BigData/blob/main/resources_readme/data_analysis.png)